MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/do-you-have-feedback-about-mdac-documentation.md

 **Applies to:** Access 2013 | Access 2016

 The MDAC documentation team welcomes your suggestions and comments about our documentation and samples.
-You can send feedback quickly and directly to us via e-mail or the Universal Data Access Web site.
+You can send feedback quickly and directly to us via email or the Universal Data Access Web site.
 Many of your suggestions have been implemented in this release of the documentation.

 > [!NOTE]